ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 In case the request is successfully processed, the Authorization Server replies with a response specifying the CoAP response code 2.05 (Content) and including the CoAP Observe Option.
 The payload of the response is formatted as defined in {{ssec-trl-full-query}} or in {{ssec-trl-diff-query}}, in case the GET request yielded the execution of a full query or a diff query of the TRL, respectively.

 Further details about the registration process at the Authorization Server are out of scope for this specification.
-Note that the registration process is also out of the scope of the ACE framework for Authentication and Authorization (see {{Section 5.5 of I-D.ietf-ace-oauth-authz}}).
+Note that the registration process is also out of the scope of the ACE framework for Authentication and Authorization (see {{Section 5.5 of RFC9200}}).

 # Notification of Revoked Tokens # {#sec-notification}